meanbee/magecert/sales.md

 ### Calculating Price on Admin Orders

 The widget is used to add products to the order.
-This is then posted to the backend which is added to the order model in `Mage_Adminhtml_controllers_Sales_Order_CreatController`
+This is then posted to the backend which is added to the order model via `Mage_Adminhtml_controllers_Sales_Order_CreateController`

 ```php
 <?php